fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 ### DistributedDataParallel (DDP)

+Among the various distributed training strategies, DDP is the simplest to understand and use.
+It requires minimal changes to your single-GPU training code, and it's the most common starting point for distributed training.
 This section provides a brief overview of DDP.
 Chapter 3 covers DDP in depth with detailed implementation, optimization techniques, and best practices.

 DDP wraps a model for data-parallel distributed training.
 When you wrap a model with DDP, PyTorch automatically synchronizes gradients across all processes.
 Each process computes gradients on its local data, then DDP averages these gradients before updating the model.